KylekJeon/PaintOver/README.md

 Set up all necessary modules, and flesh out and finish the flood it portion of the game

 ### Day 2:
-Download all api and packages necessary for audio sequencing, Implement sequencer on a blank n x n board.
+Download and use Tone.js to implement step sequencer on a blank n x n board.

 ### Day 3:
 Mix the audio sequencing with the flood-it board, add functionality featuers such as resets, change board size, and other features.